 Students get involved with rich project-based learning, all framed by essential skills.
 A recent project involved designing a library on a bus!
 Students were encouraged to use Creativity skills at their step level to create their ‘Dream Space’.

 William Tyndale Primary School has been working with us since 2013 to pioneer a deeply integrated, long-term approach to essential skills education.
-Six years later, it’s the platform for all parts of the curriculum.
+It's now the platform for all parts of the curriculum.